ArturSta/Airsoft_Timer/README.md

 # Airsoft_Timer
-Lithuanian airsoft DEEPSAND and AIRSOFTGAME coordinator teams property Software and electrical design by Artur Stankevič a.k.a.
+Lithuanian airsoft DEEPSAND and AIRSOFTGAME coordinator teams property.
+Software and electrical design by Artur Stankevič a.k.a.
 No_Nick in coordinator teams.

 Project based on STM32 microcontroller.
 STM32 "Blue Pill" dev board.
 STM32F103C8T6 chip.